zense/IIITB-StudentKit/docs/faq.md

   Yes, the robotics club (Enigma) was recently formed in 2016 and has been very active since then.

-  iMTech students have done projects on iRobot as First Semester project.
+  iMTech students have done projects on iRobot.
   Please go to this link to see **<a href="http://studentkit.zense.co.in/docs/video.html" target="_blank">
   Projects @ IIITB </a>.**